 Ask anybody in the wedding industry what the most important element of your big day should be and you’ll probably get a different answer each time.
 However, if there’s one supplier that everyone will agree should be a top priority, it’s your photographer.

-You see, SO much of your wedding day is about the here and now.
+So much of your wedding day is about the here and now.
 It’s the atmosphere, the emotion and the feeling.
 A lot of elements at your wedding are designed to be enjoyed for that one day.
 So once the band have finished their final song and your guests have had their last sip of champagne, what’s actually left from your day?

-Well, of course, there’s the INCREDIBLE memories that you’ll hold onto forever.
-But, when it comes to tangible items that you can cherish, the most important thing is your wedding photos.
+Well, of course, there’s the incredible memories that you’ll hold onto forever.
+But when it comes to tangible items that you can cherish, the most important thing is your wedding photos.